scriptrdotio/howto/architecture/scriptr_solution_architect_document.md

 *Figure 8 - Automatic Continuous Integration testing*

 ### Staging
 To create a staging environment, you can simply create a new scriptr.io account (e.g. stagin account) and associate it with the corresponding Github account, and also enabling automatic deploy (same as for continuous integration testing).

-However, if you also mean to run load tests, they this depends on the environment you have selected:
+If you also mean to run load tests, then you might want to consider your options:

-- If you are on a paid shared environment, you must ask for a customized throtling that is identical to what you will ask for production.
+- If you are on a paid shared environment, you must ask to customize the throtling of the staging account, identically to what you will ask for production.
 This will of course incur additional charges.
 - You can opt for a dedicated environment to host your staging account.

 **ToC**
 - [Environment configuations](./scriptr_solution_architect_document.md#environment-configurations) you can have on scriptr.io